Adam Brody talks thriller film ‘Isabelle’: ‘I think we’re all haunted by our family legacy’ | Globalnews.ca

 (This interview has been edited and condensed.)

-Isabelle opens at the Carlton Cinema in Toronto on June 28 and Ready or Not hits theatres on August 20.Follow @KatieScottNews
+Isabelle opens at the Carlton Cinema in Toronto on June 28 and Ready or Not hits theatres on August 23.Follow @KatieScottNews

 © 2019 Global News, a division of Corus Entertainment Inc.